hnikolov/pihdf_doc/module/update.md

 ```

 This command updates all available designs in the directory tree of `hello_world`.
-Useful when, for example, a new version of `pyhdf` is installed and several module designs need to be updated.
+Useful when, for example, a new version of `pihdf` is installed and several module designs need to be updated.